-Britta Gustavson worked at the Montreal Neurological Institute and has just completed hera Masters of Research in Brain Science at University College, London where she also undertook research as an Intern.
+Britta Gustavson worked at the Montreal Neurological Institute and completed her Masters of Research in Brain Science at University College, London where she also undertook research as an Intern.
 Britta returned to Canada in 2018 to commence studying Medicine at McGill University, Montreal.

 What has your Fellowship enabled you to do, explore, or gain that you wouldn’t have otherwise?`

 My Fellowship has encouraged me to persist in the things that interest me, both in and outside of the lab.
 Moreover, the fellowship has encouraged me to see my Masters degree as more than the year-long academic pursuit that I initially saw it to be.
 The fellowship has helped me to explore how the knowledge and skills gained as a part of my MRes will broadly apply to my future endeavors.
 It is with excitement that I reflect on the growth I have experienced since receiving the Rowland Scholarship and commencing my Masters degree and when I consider the things to come.

 What impact has your Fellowship had on your ability to lead in the 21st century?